-Stripe’s invoicing tool lets you generate virtual bank account numbers when accepting wire transfers, protecting your private banking details.
+Stripe Invoicing lets you generate virtual bank account numbers when accepting wire transfers, protecting your private banking details.
+It also automatically reconciles incoming wire payments with outstanding invoices, saving you time.
 The wired funds are then added to your Stripe account and automatically transferred to your bank on the schedule you specify.

-Stripe also offers the other features you need from invoicing software: sending one-off invoices; creating recurring invoices; and accepting card, ACH, and wire transfer payments.
+Stripe also offers the other features you need from invoicing software, like automatically collecting sales tax, accepting payments via Apple Pay and Google Pay, and using Smart Retries to retry failed invoice payment attempts at optimized times to increase the chances that you’ll get paid.
 You can also populate invoices with pre-saved customer details or customize your invoice with your own branding.

 Stripe payment processing fees: 2.9% + $0.30 per transaction for credit/debit card payments; from $8 per wire transfer payment; 0.8% with a $5 cap for ACH Direct Debit payments

 If you can’t decide between PayPal and Stripe for your payment gateway, check out our detailed Stripe vs. PayPal breakdown.

 Best invoicing software for sending paper invoices by snail mail

 Zoho Invoice (Web, iOS, Android)

 Zoho Invoice can automatically make invoices that match your company’s brand and then mail them to your clients.
 After inputting your company details and selecting one of a handful of standard templates, you can quickly create invoices with a form that helps you add line items, taxes, and details.